Berlin Fashion Week | Pictures | Reuters

 Berlin Fashion Week

-A model presents a creation by Sopopular at Berlin Fashion Week Autumn/Winter 2015, in Berlin January 19, 2015more

-A model has her makeup done backstage before she presents a makeup creation during a show by Maybelline New Yomore

-Models present creations by Pearly Wong at the Berlin Fashion Week Autumn/Winter 2015 in Berlin January 19, 20more
+Models present creations by Esther Perbandt at the Volksbuehne theater during the Berlin Fashion Week Autumn/Wmore

-A model has her makeup done backstage before she presents a makeup creation during a show by Maybelline New Yomore

 下一个